 Bottom-up project planning is when upper management does not communicate the project objectives to the team.
 The team identifies the project’s objectives and the corresponding tasks, which are then sorted into various activities and work packages.
 Based on the identified tasks, the project manager will create a project plan and schedule.

-Examples of leadership in the past 5 years –
+List some examples of your leadership in the past 5 years –

-- Developed the brand identity/strategy, core concepts, sales foundation & marketing collateral for a digital marketing startup.
+- Developed the brand identity/strategy, core concepts, sales foundation & marketing collateral of a digital marketing startup agency.
 This was a 6-month contract with VanWhistle Media, based in New Westminster, BC, owned by Charles Yun.

 - Created a business model (Digital Presence) to help acquire new customers and illustrate VanWhistle Media‘s vision and mission statement.
 A formal document was created alongside a PowerPoint presentation.

-- Ran a business awareness campaign (#ourlocalcrew) on Instagram (vanwhistlemedia18) to feature local businesses, their owners and locations.
-This helped establish target audience/demographic/psychographic and encouraged growth & a sense of community involvement.
+- Ran a business awareness campaign (#ourlocalcrew) on Instagram (@vanwhistlemedia18) to feature local businesses, owners and locations.
+This helped to establish a target audience and encouraged business growth & community involvement.
 It also facilitated lead qualification – for every 5 participants, 1 would qualify as a lead.

 - Managed (working with other cross-functional departments) corporate enterprise accounts to ensure daily operation levels were met and/or exceeded.
-This included scheduling targeted billing reviews (e.g., FMC Technologies/IT Director Jim Farris) and running regular reports (Salesforce, CCC Portal) to extrapolate relevant billing data.
+This included scheduling targeted billing reviews (e.g., FMC Technologies) and running regular reports (Salesforce, CCC Portal) to extrapolate relevant billing analytics.
 Ranked 1st on a team of 35, based on metrics like productivity and customer experience.
-Accounts included: Husky Energy, Aritzia, The Brick, Enbridge Inc., TransCanada Corporation (now TC Energy), Nova Chemicals (see videos), Tarpon Energy, Trotter & Morton, Houle Electric, Husky Energy, The Jim Pattison Group, Canwel Building Materials Group Ltd, Canadian Tire Corporation, Limited, The Calgary Stampede, Van Kam Freightways Ltd., Sysco Corporation and more.
+Accounts included: Lafarge Canada, Aritzia, The Brick, Enbridge Inc., TransCanada Corporation (now TC Energy), Nova Chemicals (see videos), Tarpon Energy, Trotter & Morton, Houle Electric, Husky Energy, The Jim Pattison Group, Canwel Building Materials Group Ltd, Canadian Tire Corporation, Limited, The Calgary Stampede, Van Kam Freightways Ltd., Sysco Corporation and more.

 - Supported national sales teams by providing creative solutions to critical problems.
 This resulted in several contract renewals and solidified customer loyalty and trust.
 For example, Nutrien (previously Agrium Inc.) is a major retail supplier that delivers important agricultural nutrients and industrial products across North and South America.
-Acting as mediator, I clarified the client’s needs to the parties involved, and we were able to develop a workable solution aligned with service protocols and Bell’s Wi-Fi Calling mandates.
+Acting as a mediator, I effectively communicated the client’s needs to the parties involved, and we were able to develop a workable solution that aligned with Bell’s service protocols and newly established mandates for Wi-Fi Calling.
 As a result, pilots were able to test the new service and establish a connection with company executives.
 As the world’s largest provider of crop inputs, services and solutions, this communication link was an important technical requirement for Nutrien and my responsiveness closed their contract renewal within days.

 - Created PowerPoint presentations, one based on the best-selling business novel, Who Moved My Cheese by Spencer Johnson.
-Content was shared with team members to help identify decision-making processes and ways to approach change in the workplace.
-This increased morale and helped team members feel a sense of pride and worth.
-The presentation also presented face-to-face or personal communication opportunities for frontline agents and team leaders.
+The content was shared with team members to help identify decision-making processes and ways to approach change in the workplace.
+This increased morale and helped team members feel a sense of pride in their work.
+The presentation also disclosed personal communication opportunities for frontline agents and team leaders.

-- Led group presentations (How to use an iPhone vs. Android device) and discussions on technologies relating to a mobile device deployment project for a major account win (City of Vancouver).
-This tested my ability to communicate using relatable terms instead of technological jargon, as well as, working on one-to-one interactions with the client and end users.
+- Led group presentations (How to use an iPhone vs Android device) and discussions on technologies relating to a mobile device deployment project for a major account win (City of Vancouver).
+This tested my ability to communicate using relatable terms rather than technological jargon, as well as, work on one-to-one interactions with the client and end-users.

-- Volunteered as team leader for health and fitness initiative (run by Four Bentall Centre, a building managed by Bentall Kennedy, now BentallGreenOak).
+- Volunteered as a team leader for a health and fitness initiative (run by Four Bentall Centre, a building managed by Bentall Kennedy, now BentallGreenOak).
 Engaged with employees to participate and have fun.
 Teams tracked steps with a counter and data was logged daily, then compared to other national teams’ results.

-- Led a creative business partnership (Bubbles + Blocks) focused on building community identity, promoting work and advertising events.
-Supported local artists and musicians (Snow Speeders/Somewon Snow, Conz/graffiti artist, Hi-Fi Club/nightclub and live music venue et al.) to collectively launch an underground snowboarding/graffiti/rap awakening.
+- Led a creative business partnership (Bubbles + Blocks with Shanaz Boake) focused on building community identity, promoting work and advertising events.
+Supported local artists and musicians (e.g., Snowspeeders/snowboarding apparel company, Conz/graffiti artist, Hi-Fi Club/nightclub and live music venue) to collectively launch an underground, creative transformation.

-- Led through one-of-a-kind content creation with business Blox.
-Communications, blog http://www.chonafecanlas.com and Instagram account chona_canlas.
-For each channel, I passionately present content, concepts and strategies to provide insight for new modes of thinking in the fields of branding, marketing and sales.
-My aim is to impact the world (Western culture and medicine) by exploring and documenting ‘Global Comprehension’.
-Global comprehension is the idea that we can analyze our human experience by understanding the digital condition of our life and surroundings.
-Ultimately, culture and society would be equipped with tools to eradicate negative modes of thinking and being.
+- Led through one-of-a-kind content creation with business identity Blox.
+Communications, blog ChonaBLOX (www.chonafecanlas.com) and Instagram account BLOX (@chona_canlas).
+Each platform passionately presents content, concepts and strategies to provide insight into new modes of thinking in the fields of branding, marketing and sales.
+My aim is to impact Western culture and in due course, Western medicine by exploring and documenting ‘Global Comprehension’.
+Global Comprehension is the idea that we can only truly comprehend our human experience now by analyzing the digital condition of our life and environment today.
+Ultimately, our culture and society would be equipped with revolutionary tools to eradicate negative modes of thinking and being.
 This includes social and communicative challenges like self-image, self-esteem, body dysmorphia and other psychological conditions.
 The two main components I am focused on exploring are Artificial Intelligence (using right-brained applications) and Critical Mass.

 What kind of account manager are you?